Tetrakern/fictioneer-email-notifications/README.md

 After installing the plugin, follow these steps to set up MailerSend:

 1. Register with [MailerSend](https://www.mailersend.com/help/getting-started).
 2. [Add your domain for API access](https://www.mailersend.com/help/how-to-verify-and-authenticate-a-sending-domain).
 This step may seem intimidating if you are not experienced with such things, but MailerSend provides a comprehensive guide with examples for different hosts.
-If you are on a managed host, you should be able to ask the support for help.
+If you are on a managed host, you should be able to ask the support for help as well.
 3. Once your domain is set up, add your API key in your WordPress dashboard under **Notifications > Settings**.

-MailerSend also offers a [WordPress plugin](https://www.mailersend.com/integrations/official-smtp-plugin) for your day-to-day transactional emails, such as email change confirmations.
+MailerSend also offers a [WordPress plugin](https://www.mailersend.com/integrations/official-smtp-plugin) for your day-to-day transactional emails, such as email confirmations.
 Please note that it is not required for this notification plugin and does not assist with its functionality.
 But if you already have a MailerSend account, you may as well use it.

+## Integration

+The plugin integrates seamlessly into the Fictioneer theme.
+You’ll find a new option in the \[Subscribe] popup menu, the user menu, and the mobile menu to open the subscription modal.
+The user profile is extended with a new section to link your subscription, which can use a different email address, and enable Follows to automatically subscribe to a story.

+Additionally, you can use the `[fictioneer_email_subscription]` shortcode to render an email input field that serves as a toggle for the modal.
+The optional `placeholder=""` parameter allows you to customize the text.
+Beyond this, there is nothing else to do on the frontend.

-## Configuration
+## Dashboard

+### Notifications

+### Send Emails

+### Subscribers

+### Templates

+### Settings

+### Log

-## Limitations
+## Frequently Asked Question